Pioneering Treatments for Heart Rhythm Disorders

 The CardioVascular Institute's outpatient Pacemaker and Defibrillator Clinic provides care for patients with implanted cardiac devices.
 Routine and urgent outpatient clinic appointments are available daily.

 Implantable cardiac arrhythmia devices are used to treat slow heartbeats (bradyarrhythmias) or rapid heartbeats (ventricular tachyarrhythmias).
 Many patients also utilize the clinic's home monitoring program that permits automated device checks via the phone or internet between normally scheduled visits.

-We also offers outpatient and inpatient consultation services for patients considering cardiac rhythm device placement, and for patients who require additional device management after placement.
+We also offer outpatient and inpatient consultation services for patients considering cardiac device placement, and for patients who require additional device management after placement.